 This Apple Mojito recipe is easy to make and a tasty vodka twist on the classic recipe.
 With fresh mint and lime, this cocktail is flavorful and super refreshing.
 Muddle one up ASAP!

 This Apple Juice Mojito was made possible thanks to Tree Top sending a few bottles of their Honeycrisp Fresh Pressed Apple Juice.

 If you’ve never had an Apple Mojitor, it’s time.
 A vodka mojito is the perfect, refreshing cocktail in my opinion.

 I fell in love with Honeycrisp Fresh Pressed Apple Juice the minute I tasted it for the first time.

 It doesn’t taste like regular apple juice.
 It’s SO much better.
 It’s the perfect amount of tart and sweet and the flavor is crazy amazing.
-So, of course, I had to make a cocktail with it.
-It just seemed right.
-I wouldn't have thought that a mojito recipe could get even better with apple juice but it totally did.
+Even in just a Vodka and Apple Juice.

 How to Make an Apple Mojito with Apple Juice